Meta Runner

-Meta Runner (known as Meta Runner: The Final Season for its third season) is an Australian adult computer-animated cyberpunk web series created by Kevin and Luke Lerdwichagul.
-It is produced by Glitch Productions, with production funding provided by Screen Australia, financed with support from Crunchyroll and AMD, and financed in association with Epic Games.
-It premiered on the YouTube channel SMG4 on July 25, 2019, with season 2 premiering on the channel GLITCH on October 16, 2020.
-A third and final season premiered on July 22, 2022.
+Meta Runner is an Australian independent-animated web series created by Kevin and Luke Lerdwichagul and produced by Glitch Productions, with funding support from Screen Australia, Crunchyroll, AMD, and Epic Games.
+The series follows characters originally created for the brothers' Super Mario parody web series SMG4.
+It premiered on YouTube on 25 July 2019, with season 2 premiering on the channel GLITCH on 16 October 2020.
+The third and final season premiered on 22 July 2022.

-The series takes place in a futuristic society where entertainment and lifestyle are based on video games and esports.
-This society has led to people who have replaced their limbs with cybernetic arms called "Meta Runners" to boost their gameplay performance.
-The series focuses on an amnesiac cyborg girl named Tari, who discovers that she has the ability to warp inside video games, and comes across and helps an undercover group called MD-5 in their mission to expose the corrupt company TASCorp.
+The series takes place in a futuristic society where entertainment and lifestyle are based around video games and esports.
+The best of the best gamers in this society replace one of their arms with a cybernetic arm in order to optimize their gameplay performance, and are known as "Meta Runners".
+The series focuses on an amnesiac girl named Tari, who discovers that she has the ability to warp inside video games, and comes across and helps an undercover group called MD-5 in their mission to expose the corrupt company TAS Corp.

-A pilot for a spin-off show titled Ultra Jump Mania, based on the fictional video game of the same name in the show, was released on 4 September 2020.
+A pilot for a spin-off show titled Ultra Jump Mania, based on the fictional video game of the same name in the show, was released on 4 September 2020, but it was not picked up for a full season.

 Synopsis

 In Silica City, all media and entertainment are mostly based around video games, not just serving as entertainment, but also jobs in live streaming and lifestyle.
 Among members of society are Meta Runners, individuals who have replaced their limbs with cybernetic arms that allow them to boost their gaming performance.

-The series tells the story of Tari, a Meta Runner who was the subject of an experiment called Project Blue, led by Dr. Sheridan, a scientist who was commissioned by TASCorp.
-After waking up in an abandoned lab, Tari finds herself in Silica City with amnesia.
-The last thing Tari can remember is a sudden accident causing an explosion in the lab.
+The series tells the story of Tari, a Meta Runner who was the subject of an experiment called Project Blue, led by Dr. Sheridan, a TAS Corp scientist.
+After waking up in a safehouse in the alleys of Silica City, Tari finds herself in the city with amnesia.
+The last thing Tari can remember is a sudden accident causing an explosion in the lab that supposedly kills Sheridan and his test subject, Lucinia Porter, a Meta Runner from TAS Corp.